SMPyBandits/SMPyBandits/NonStationaryBandits.md

 - Other variants include harder settings.
     + For instance, we can consider that an adversarial is deciding the change points, by being adaptative to the user's actions.
 I consider it harder, as always with adversarial problems, and not very useful to model real-world problems.
     + Another harder setting is a "pseudo-Markovian rested" point-of-view: the mean (or parameters) of an arm's distribution can change only when it is sampled, either from time to time or at each time step.
-It makes sense for some applications (see [Julien's work](https://www.linkedin.com/in/julien-seznec-29364a104/)), but for others it doesn't really make sense (e.g., cognitive radio applications).
+It makes sense for some applications, for instance [Julien's work (in SequeL Inria team)](https://www.linkedin.com/in/julien-seznec-29364a104/), but for others it doesn't really make sense (e.g., cognitive radio applications).

 TODO fix notations more!

 ## Applications

-TL;DR: the world is non stationary, so it makes sense to study this!
+*TL;DR*: the world is non stationary, so it makes sense to study this!

 TODO write more justifications about applications, mainly for IoT networks (like when I studied [multi-player bandits](MultiPlayers)).